roach-php/roach-php.dev/content/docs/processing-responses.md

 </CodeBlock>

-We could just as easily extract the excerpt and subtitle from this page as well, however.
+Items aren’t limited to a single piece of information.
+We can just as easily yield an item that contains the headline, subtitle and excerpt, for example.

 <CodeBlock>